Triggers for primary calculation

 record_state__v The primary object must be valid.

-Network will recalculate the primary if the record state of the primary object is changed from Valid to any other state (Deleted, Invalid, or any custom record state values in your Network instance.
+Network MDM will recalculate the primary if the record state of the primary object is changed from Valid to any other state (Deleted, Invalid, or any custom record state values in your Network MDM instance.

 Example: record_state__v = INVALID